 If you have your heart set on a place, don’t wait on it.
 Inquire ASAP.
 Even if the property is unlisted, call the property owner direct.
 (Use your best zombie voice.)

+People always think that neighborhoods rent the fastest.
+That’s no longer the case.
 It’s actually the building, not the area.
 The fastest to rent will be:

 - 5-10 bedroom party houses